loftwah/blog/src/content/blog/techdeck.md

 ![TechDeck Academy](/images/techdeck-academy.jpg)

-Taking the TechDeck ecosystem a step further, we're excited to introduce **TechDeck Academy**—your personal AI tech learning system built to accelerate your growth as a developer or technologist.
+Taking the TechDeck ecosystem a step further, we're excited to introduce **TechDeck Academy** - your personal AI tech learning system built to accelerate your growth as a developer or technologist.

 ### What is TechDeck Academy?